 Sofia Chernova says

-With the weather so cold in NYC, I’m on a soup kick so was very excited to make my second soup from Alex’s recipes.
-Her directions are so clear and the ingredients were very simple to find and work with.
+With the weather so cold in NYC, I’m on a soup kick so was very excited to make my second soup from your recipes.
+The directions are so clear and the ingredients were very simple to find and work with.
 The soup turned out delicious and it’s even better on the second day!
 Highly recc!